simbo1905/thinbus-srp-npm/README.md

 [![CI Tests](https://github.com/simbo1905/thinbus-srp-npm/actions/workflows/ci.yml/badge.svg)](https://github.com/simbo1905/thinbus-srp-npm/actions/workflows/ci.yml)
 [![npm version](https://badge.fury.io/js/thinbus-srp.svg)](https://badge.fury.io/js/thinbus-srp)

-This package provides a Javascript [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for web browsers to perform a zero-knowledge proof-of-password to a web server.
+This repo provides a Javascript [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for web browsers to perform a zero-knowledge proof-of-password to a web server.
+It contains both client and server JavaScript code supporting both **ES modules** (.mjs) for modern environments and legacy CommonJS modules for backward compatibility.

-The following diagram gives an overview of the protocol that is described in [RFC 2945](https://tools.ietf.org/html/rfc2945) and [RFC 5054](https://tools.ietf.org/html/rfc5054) yet using sha256 not sha1.
+The following diagram gives an overview of the protocol that is described in [RFC 2945](https://tools.ietf.org/html/rfc2945) and [RFC 5054](https://tools.ietf.org/html/rfc5054).
 This repository has a full end-to-end automation test suite demonstrating the working solution:

 [![SRP Authentication Flow](flow.png)](flow.html)

-This library contains both client and server JavaScript code supporting both **ES modules** (.mjs) for modern environments and legacy CommonJS modules for backward compatibility.

-In particular RFC 5054 provides test vectors to confirm the cryptography is correct.
-That test uses sha1 to prove that the logic in this repo is correct.
-The actual hash method is plugable and this repo defaults to sha256 yet you can plug in a stronger hash function if you wish.
+[RFC 5054](https://tools.ietf.org/html/rfc5054) provides test vectors to confirm the cryptography is correct.
+This repo has a unit test that confirms that we match the RFC test vectors which use sha1.
+The actual hash method is plugable and this repo defaults to sha256; you can plug in a stronger hash function if you wish.

 ## Quick Start